Chasmac has traveled extensively and taken photos along the way. The pictures in this article are his own.

 Thailand celebrates its traditional New Year, called Songkran, in mid-April with a three-day-long festival featuring many events from April 13th to 15th every year.
-The main activity is the water-throwing frenzy that continues throughout the daylight hours of the three-day period, and it grips the whole nation, especially in the northern Thai city of Chiang Mai where the festivities last even longer.
+The main activity is the water-throwing frenzy that continues throughout the daylight hours of the three-day period.
+It grips the whole nation, especially in the northern Thai city of Chiang Mai where the festivities last even longer.

 The Origins of Songkran

-As time has passed, Songkran has evolved (some would say, degenerated) into a very different scenario.
-Finger bowls for sprinkling water on friends and family are few and far between, these days.
-They have been replaced by buckets, water hoses and high-powered, colourful plastic water rifles, and all-out assaults on anyone within striking range, but still accompanied by cries of "Happy New Year" (Sawatdee Bee Mai) or "Happy Songkran".
-So the sentiments haven't changed - just the method of delivery.
+As time has passed, Songkran, at least in the larger towns and cities, has evolved (some would say, degenerated) into a very different scenario.
+Finger bowls for sprinkling water on friends and family are few and far between these days.
+They have been replaced by buckets, water hoses and high-powered, colourful plastic water rifles, and all-out assaults on anyone within striking range, but still accompanied by cries of "Happy New Year" (Sawatdee Pi Mai) or "Happy Songkran".
+So the sentiments haven't changed, just the method of delivery.

 Most visitors and tourists to Thailand are happy to join in and can be seen blending in with the locals, completely drenched, but giving as good as they get; unless, of course, they're stuck with a camera in hand, in which case it's all take and no give.